PabonD23/liri-node-app/README.md

 ##Description

-Designed by strach during a rigorous Coding Bootcamp.
-The condtions of this homework was to create a LIRIBOT (iPhone's SIRI, but takes in commands through Language vs Speech) using Node JS.
-LIRI is a program that interacts with one or four instructions to perform specific parameters and returns data.
+Developed during a rigorous Coding Bootcamp.
+The condtions of this homework was to create a LIRIBOT (iPhone's SIRI, but takes in commands through Language Interpretation vs Speech Interpretation) using Node JS.
+LIRI is a program that interacts with one of four instructions to perform specific parameters and returns data.
 The four commands are:

     * 'my-tweets'